TAI TAM WATERWORKS HERITAGE TRAIL (5km)

 Tai Tam Reservoir Road which runs through the country park and along which the heritage trail is located is not open to traffic but can be accessed by bus from either HONG KONG PARKVIEW at its northern end or TAI TAM ROAD at its southern end;

-HONG KONG PARKVIEW can be reached by bus 6 (Exchange Square to Stanley Prison), 63 (North Point Ferry Pier to Stanley Prison) or 66 (Exchange Square to Stanley Plaza).
+HONG KONG PARKVIEW can be reached by bus 6 (Exchange Square to Stanley Prison), 63 (North Point Ferry Pier to Stanley Prison) or 66 (Exchange Square to Stanley Plaza - Peak hours service).
 Buses are equipped with next bus top information display panels and passengers should disembark at the stop "Wong Chai Nung Reservoir Park, Wong Chai Nung Gap Road" (which is the stop after Hong Kong Tennis Centre, an easy landmark to recognise, visible from the left hand side of the bus) when travelling towards Stanley.
 From the bus stop climb the flight of steps to Tai Tam Reservoir Road and walk for about 10/15 minutes uphill past Wong Nai Chung Reservoir continuing past the Wilson Trail and Hong Kong Trail section starting points to reach Hong Kong Parkview.
 The country park entrance is just beyond.
 Follow the main path into the country park and past the park management centre and the start of the trail is well signposted, about 1.5km from the park entrance.

 The bus stop "Wong Chai Nung Reservoir Park, Wong Nai Chung Gap Road" stands in front of a Sinopec petrol station.
 Steps on the left, just beyond the bus stop, lead to Wong Nai Chung Reservoir Road (which passes over the bridge in the picture) and Hong Kong Parkview